kailash-manasarovar/statement/docs/timeline/2022/march.md

     - I believe now she may have been referencing the trumpet teacher.

 - I go to the open day at the conservatory and meet Joan Carles Poquet and Paqui Fornet Pastor.
 - They seem angry with me.
-They give me angry looks and are brusque with me.
+They give me dirty looks and are brusque with me.
-- Even so, I apply and prepare for the exam.
+- Even so, I apply for year 3 of professional piano studies and start preparing for the exam.

 !!! note "About me"
     - I love playing the piano; it's an absolute joy, and people's ridiculous attitudes cannot stop me.